Headings

 Navigation List

-element represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
-Generally navigation menu items are marked up as an unordered list within the nav
+The nav element represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
+Generally navigation menu items are marked up as an unordered list within the nav element.

 Quotes